AhmedMoAli/pet/README.md

 This is a simple Spring Boot application with that reads representatives and companies from different system and create opportunities based on these information.

-# Code Repo.

-The sample application is hosted on **github** and can be access through this URL [https://github.com/AhmedMoAli/pet](https://github.com/AhmedMoAli/pet) ,

 # Installation

 You can install and run this application in multiple ways as shown below